On certain supercuspidal representations of symplectic groups associated with tamely ramified extensions : the formal degree conjecture and the root number conjecture: Introduction

 \numsubsection{} The section \ref{sec:supercuspidal-representation-of-sp(2n)} is devoted to the construction of the supercuspidal representation $\pi_{\beta,\theta}$ of $Sp_{2n}(F)$.
 After recalling, in the subsection \ref{subsec:regular-irred-character-of-hyperspecial-compact-subgroup}, the general theory of the regular irreducible representations of the finite group $G(O_F/\frak{p}_F^r)$ ($r\geq 2$) given by \cite{Takase2021}, we will define the irreducible unitary representation $\delta_{\beta,\theta}$ of $Sp_{2n}(O_F)$ in the subsection \ref{subsec:symplectic-space-associated-with-tamely-ramified-ext}.
 The construction of the supercuspidal representation $\pi_{\beta,\theta}$ is given in the subsection \ref{subsec:construction-of-supercuspidal-representataion}.

 The candidate of Langlands parameter is given in the section \ref{sec:kaleta-l-parameter}.
-The local Langlands correspondence of elliptic torus (Proposition \ref{prop:local-langlands-correspondence-of-elliptic-tori}), the Langlands-Schelstad procedure (the subsection \ref{subsec:chi-datum}) are given quite explicitly.
-In particular, the candidate of Langlands parameter is given by
+The local Langlands correspondence of elliptic torus (Proposition \ref{prop:local-langlands-correspondence-of-elliptic-tori}) and the Langlands-Schelstad procedure (the subsection \ref{subsec:chi-datum}) are given quite explicitly.
+They give a candidate of Langlands parameter